Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 Absolutely.
 Even at 200 baht, the White Temple remains one of Thailand’s most stunning attractions.
 Where else can you see contemporary Buddhist art this unique?

-Consider this: It’s still cheaper than a coffee at Starbucks back home, and you’re supporting the preservation of incredible art.
+Consider this.
+It is still cheaper than a coffee at Starbucks back home, and you are supporting the preservation of incredible art.

 Final Thoughts

 Thailand is modernizing fast, and these changes reflect that.
-Some make things easier (digital payments, clearer ride-hailing rules), while others add steps to your planning (TDAC, new alcohol rules).
+Some make things easier (digital payments, clearer ride-hailing rules), while others add steps to your planning (the TDAC and the new alcohol rules).

 The key is knowing about them before you go.
 Now you do.
 Have an amazing trip, and remember, Thailand remains one of the most welcoming destinations in the world.